Estimating Fisher Information Matrix in Latent Variable Models based on the Score Function: Simulation study

 Comparison with the results of \cite{Meng2017} is delicate since their numerical illustration of their method is based on a single simulated dataset thus potentially sensitive to sampling variations.
 However, they provide an estimation of the Fisher information matrix from this unique dataset

 Our results are coherent with their ones.
 To check the reliability of our results, we then compute as above the 10000 asymptotic confidence intervals of the three model parameters.
 We obtain for the three parameters $(\pi,\mu_1,\mu_2)$ empirical covering rates of $0.953,0.949,0.951$ respectively for a nominal covering rate of $0.95$.
+Thus $\estiun$ accurately quantifies the precisions of parameter estimates.